-Preschool activities are (kind of) a big deal!
+Preschool Foundations are (kind of) a big deal!

 They are the beginning of academic skills and set the foundation for your child’s academic future!

 Don’t go printing out college applications right now or anything but do consider that your child’s first experiences with school are super important and shape their view of them-self as a learner.

 In the beginning school is less about actual academics like numbers and letters (although those are important too, when it’s time) and more about providing meaningful experience and practice being independent thinkers and learners.

 Things like exploring natural curiosities, interests, making an effort to build, learn or grow helps kids gain self confidence and independence.
 This is the work of childhood, well the beginning of it.